taocpp/PEGTL/doc/Contrib-and-Examples.md

 * Control class components for [external switching style](Switching-Style.md).
 * Ready for production use but might be changed in the future.

+###### `<tao/pegtl/contrib/counter.hpp>`

+* Control class for obtaining basic statistics from a parsing run, namely how often each rule
+  1. was started to match,
+  2. was successfully matched,
+  3. did not match.

 ###### `<tao/pegtl/contrib/http.hpp>`

 * HTTP 1.1 grammar according to [RFC 7230](https://tools.ietf.org/html/rfc7230).